 Part II, insert new paragraph 17.1.2.1., to read:

-"17.1.2.1 Notwithstanding the provisions of paragraph 17.1.2., if the CNG demand control is integrated in the engine electronic control unit and is type approved in a vehicle installation during vehicle type approval according to ECE-R67 part II and ECE-R10, no separate type approval of the ECU is necessary.
-The vehicle type approval shall be pursuant to the applicable provisions laid down in annex 14."
+"17.1.2.1 Notwithstanding the provisions of paragraph 17.1.2., if the LPG electronic control unit is type approved in a vehicle installation during vehicle type approval according to ECE-R67 part II and ECE-R10, no separate type approval of the ECU in accordance with ECE-R67 part I is required .
+ECE-R10 requirements and tests shall be complied with on both fuels.
+The vehicle type approval shall be pursuant to the applicable provisions laid down in annex 14 to the present regulation."

 Part II, insert new paragraph 17.6.1.3., to read:

 "17.6.1.3.
-The remotely controlled service valve shall stay in an open position during the commanded stop phase of an automatic stop-start system for a maximum time of 100 seconds."
+The remotely controlled service valve may stay in an open position during the commanded stop phase of an automatic stop-start system for a maximum time of 100 seconds."

-"17.9.5. "
+Part II, insert new paragraph 17.9.5., to read:

+"17.9.5.
+The remotely controlled shut-off valve may stay in an open position during the commanded stop phase of an automatic stop-start system for a maximum time of 100 seconds."

 Part II, paragraph 17.11.5., amend to read:

 "17.11.5.
-Vehicles with more than one fuel system shall have a fuel selection system." which prevents both a flow of gaseous fuel into the petrol tank and a flow of petrol into the gaseous fuel tank also in case of a single fault.
-The measure shall be demonstrated during the type approval."
+Vehicles with more than one fuel system shall have a fuel selection system."
+Annex 14, paragraph 2.,amend to read:

 "2.
 The switching off delay of the service cut-off valves after stalling of the engine may not be more than 5 seconds.
-"Annex 14, insert new paragraph 2.1., to read:

-"2.1.
-The remotely controlled service valve shall stay in an open position during the commanded stop phase of an automatic stop-start system for a maximum time of 100 seconds."
+This delay may be extended up to but not more than 100 seconds during the commanded stop phase of an automatic stop-start system."

 II.
 Justification

 Reference, paragraph 17.1.2.1.